 A Certified Fire Inspector may not also be a registered contractor.

-A Certified Fire Inspector may not work directly for or contract with a registered contractor, contractor, or building owner for the provision of inspection services.
+A Certified Fire Inspector may not work directly for, or contract with, a registered contractor, contractor, or building owner for the provision of inspection services.

-A Certified Fire Inspector may contract directly, or through his employer, with one or more municipalities, counties, fire protection districts or other local AHJs for the provision of inspection services.
-In such cases where the inspector is performing inspection or plan review services for multiple jurisdictions the agency letter defined in Section 4.2.2.C shall be provided to the Division for all jurisdictions where services are to be provided within 14 days of the assumption of said duties.
+A Certified Fire Inspector may contract directly, or through histheir employer, with one or more municipalities, counties, fire protection districts or other local AHJs for the provision of inspection services.
+In such cases where the inspector is performing inspection or plan review services for multiple jurisdictions, the agency letter defined in Section 4.2.2.C of these rules shall be provided to the Division for all jurisdictions where services are to be provided within fourteen (14) days of the assumption of said duties.

-There are three levels of qualification for Fire Inspectors.
+There are three (3) levels of qualification for Fire Inspectors.
 Inspectors must be qualified to the appropriate level defined in Sections A through C of this Article for the task performed.

-FIRE INSPECTOR I - In order to become qualified as Fire Inspector I, a person must meet at least one of the following criteria:
+FIRE INSPECTOR I - In order to become qualified as Fire Inspector I, which qualifies the individual to conduct maintenance inspections, as well as inspections of Mobile Food Establishments, as defined in Section 29-11.6-102 (6), C.R.S., a person must meet at least one of the following criteria:

 Possess current and valid inspector qualification(s) issued by a nationally recognized organization (acceptable to the Division), which includes demonstrated knowledge in fire protection and life safety systems, plan review and inspection.
 The following qualifications are approved: